Mushrooms and Other Fungi

 Anthracnose is a widespread fungal disease throughout the Eastern United States.
 The most common symptom of this disease is dead areas or blotchy leaves.
 The diseases are sometimes called leaf blight, because of the brown, scorched appearance of the leaves.
 The most common trees susceptible to anthracnose are ash, basswood, birch, catalpa, elm, hickory, maple, oak, sycamore, yellow poplar, and walnut.

-Amanita virosa are highly poisonous mushroom, symptoms include vomiting, diarrhea, and cramps.
+Amanita virosa are highly poisonous mushrooms.
+Poisoning symptoms include vomiting, diarrhea, and cramps.
 Liver and kidney dysfunction follow and without treatment will lead to death.
 Destroying angel grows in mixed hard wood forest throughout North America.
 This is a white mushroom with ragged rings on stalk; large, saclike cup about base.